gaetanserre/LiSA/README.md

 There are some limitations to LiSA:
 - Only one emitting object per scene (the others will be ignored).
 - LiSA is slow.
+- The obj file HAS to be composed of triangles

 ## Some images
 In order to use these scenes files, you to be inside the `out/` folder.